Written by Andrea Clares, ANutr & Talia Cecchele, RD

 Emotional eating is normal.
 We all eat when we are sad, feel lonely, happy or had a bad day.
 But if emotional eating becomes one of your main coping mechanisms used to deal with negative emotions or feelings this can increase risk of binge eating.

-This has been identified as a trigger for binging episodes, especially as many people with BED binge in secret to avoid being judged, and eat to manage feelings of loneliness.
+This has been identified as a trigger for binge eating episodes, especially as many people with BED binge in secret to avoid being judged, and eat to manage feelings of loneliness.

-People with BED are commonly very concerned about either their weight or shape.
-Unfortunately, engaging in binge eating increases the risk of weight gain as blood sugar levels and hunger and fullness levels become unregulated and many people become insulin resistant.
-This makes it even harder to manage weight and increases the desire to further restrict, which only increases risk of binging more.
+People with BED are commonly very concerned about either their body weight or shape.
+Unfortunately, engaging in binge eating increases the risk of weight gain with a rise in the volume of food intake.
+Blood sugar levels and hunger & fullness cues become unregulated and many people also become insulin resistant.
+This makes it even harder to manage weight and increases the desire to further restrict, which only increases risk of bingeing more.